plain-plain-text/plain-plain-text.org/README.md

 inclusivity and accessibility in our pedagogy.
 Hence, all of the tutorials here use free software except for the operating system.
 Concretely, throughout these tutorials, you will be introduced to the ecosystem of Atom, Git, Pandoc, and TeX.
-These four tools will get you everywhere you need to go, whether that’s writing a cover letter or ensuring the quality of your dissertation’s bibliography.
+These four tools will get you most everywhere you need to go, whether that’s writing a cover letter or ensuring the quality of your dissertation’s bibliography.

-## How to Start

-Tutorials are split into two categories: “I want to learn” and “I want to create.”
-The former introduce software conceptually and describe various features of the software without a specific project in mind.
-They provide the foundational modules for the second set, which teach, step-by-step, through to a specific goal.
-Our hope is that you understand the steps well enough to be able to adjust the material for your own needs, or at least learn how to look for help.

 ## Who Are We?